Evinature Blog

 A number of studies have shown that chamomile can significantly inhibit activity found in Generalized Anxiety Disorder (GAD).

-In one trial, patients taking chamomile experienced positive improvements in all outcome measures for GAD, including psychological wellbeing.
+In one trial, patients taking chamomile experienced positive improvements in all outcome measures for GAD, including psychological well-being.
 And in a placebo-controlled trial on participants with co-morbid anxiety and symptoms of depression, chamomile showed considerable antidepressant and anti-anxiety activity

-A trial in 2016 observed the effects of long-term chamomile treatment with an aim to prevent the relapse of GAD.
+A trial in 2016 observed the effects of long-term chamomile treatment aiming to prevent the relapse of GAD.
 Participants taking chamomile reported a reduction in GAD symptoms.
 Those who continued chamomile treatment for a further 26 weeks showed an improvement in psychological well-being, improved blood pressure, and went longer without relapse.
 These results led the researchers to conclude that chamomile is a safe treatment that can significantly reduce GAD symptoms

 Although more research is required, chamomile has proven itself throughout the ages to be a safe, soothing remedy that eases digestion, soothes the nerves, and induces a much-needed state of relaxation and zen.